BenUCL/MARRS_global_acoustic_study/README.md

 poetry install
 ```

-If you receive a message indicating that the lock file has been edited and needs updating, run the following command and then retry the Poetry installation:
+Now update the lock file, this can take several minutes to resolve all the dependancies.
+Then we run install, this will use poetry to install all the remaining dependancies in the conda env.

 ```bash
 poetry lock